milessabin/export-hook/README.md

 import TcSub.exports     // for subclass instances
 ```

-If the type class user doesn't derived or subclass instances they simply omit the corresponding import in which case
+If the type class user doesn't want derived or subclass instances they simply omit the corresponding import in which
-they will only see underived instances.
+case they will only see underived base instances.

 ## Feedback wanted!